fabferri/az-pattern/vwan1/vwan-securehubs-spoke-and-child-spoke-s2s/README.md

 .\03-vwan-site.ps1 -initFile .\init2.json
 ```

-## Validation Notes
+## How to check symmetric data traffic through NVAs

-The easiest functional validation is traffic between child-spoke workloads, because the workload subnets exist only in the child spokes.
+The easiest functional validation is traffic between child-spoke workloads, because in the architecture the workload subnets exist only in the child spokes.

 Examples: